Jovo Lukić

 He started his professional career at Sloga Doboj, before joining Krupa in 2018.
 In 2019, Lukić was loaned to Zvijezda Gradačac.
 The following year, he signed with Borac Banja Luka.

-A former youth international for Bosnia and Herzegovina, Lukić made his senior international debut in 2021.
+A former youth international for Bosnia and Herzegovina national team, Lukić made his senior international debut in 2021.

 Club career

 Early career

 Lukić started playing football at Modriča, before joining youth setup of his hometown club Sloga Doboj.
 He made his professional debut against Sutjeska Foča on 6 August 2016 at the age of 17.
 On 19 November, he scored his first professional goal in a triumph over Kozara Gradiška.
 Lukić scored his first career hat-trick against Borac Šamac on 10 June 2017.

 In February 2018, he moved to Krupa.
 In February 2019, he was loaned to Zvijezda Gradačac until the end of season.

 On 20 June 2020, Lukić signed with Borac Banja Luka.
 He debuted for Borac in a league game against Mladost Doboj Kakanj on 1 August 2020.

+On 9 September 2024, Lukić signed with Universitatea Craiova in Romania.